 The most successful post on my blog has been my ‘science behind cupcakes‘ experiments – it also features in top Google search results for query ‘oil vs butter in the cake’ 🙂 It has woken up the geek dragon in me!
-Hence I’ve decided to go back to basics and understand the science behind cookies, muffins, brownies, and so on.
+Hence I’ve decided to go back to basics and understand the science of cookies, muffins, brownies, and so on.
 Today, we talk about Science of Cookies – Ingredients & Process 🙂 There’s a great TED video on the cookie chemistry and my favourite line from the video is – “Don’t let that apron deceive you.
 Bakers are mad scientists”. ♥ ♥

 Not every cookie is made equally.
 Some are soft & chewy, some are thin & crisp, and some are cakey.
 Have you ever wondered why?
 It’s all about the chemistry 🙂.
-Stick with me and I’ll help you unravel this mystery over a series of posts – understanding each ingredient (part 1, which is this post as you read further), experimenting with different recipes (part 2) & finally arriving on my ultimate chocolate chip cookie recipe that’s my favourite (part 3)!
+Stick with me and I’ll help you unravel this mystery and science of cookies over a series of posts – understanding each ingredient (part 1, which is this post as you read further), experimenting with different recipes (part 2) & finally arriving on my ultimate chocolate chip cookie recipe that’s my favourite (part 3)!

 Let’s start at the beginning.
 While there may be countless variations, each cookie at the core has four ingredients – butter, sugar, flour & eggs.
 The proportions of ingredients and the methods of mixing are what define our cookies.